implydata/plyql/README.md

-`-r`, `--retry`            | the number of tries a query should be attempted on error, 0 = unlimited, (default: 2) `-c`, `--concurrent`       | the limit of concurrent queries that could be made simultaneously, 0 = unlimited, (default: 2) `--rollup`                 | use rollup mode [COUNT() -> SUM(count)] `--druid-version`          | Assume this is the Druid version and do not query it `--skip-cache`             | disable Druid caching `--introspection-strategy` | Druid introspection strategy.
+`-r`, `--retry`            | the number of tries a query should be attempted on error, 0 = unlimited, (default: 2) `-c`, `--concurrent`       | the limit of concurrent queries that could be made simultaneously, 0 = unlimited, (default: 2) `--rollup`                 | use rollup mode [COUNT() -> SUM(count)] `--druid-version`          | Assume this is the Druid version and do not query for it `--skip-cache`             | disable Druid caching `--introspection-strategy` | Druid introspection strategy.
 Use `--help` for possible values `-fu`, `--force-unique`    | force a column to be interpreted as a hyperLogLog uniques